wp-plugins/kw-modern-advertise/Readme.txt

 This plugin mades your background images clickable for your partners programs with background images

-* All code review (previous code is deprecated, now all is automatized, no code to add in your theme)
+* All code review
-* multi-background images (illimited)
+* illimited background images
-* multi-partners links (illimited)
+* illimited partners links
+* pagination in administration
-* now automatized (no-code to add if your theme supports wordpress `wp_footer`)
+* now automatized, no-code to add if your theme supports `wp_footer`
 * priorities displaying (- 1 to 5 +)
 * Option fixed & Resize or scroll for background images
-* conditional tags based to synchronize background images displaying with these conditional tags (is_page, is_category, is_home, is_single)
+* conditional tags options to synchronize background images displaying with these conditional tags (is_page, is_category, is_home, is_single)

 If you have some problem to display background img with `is_home` and for your home page, add in your footer.php and before `</body>`: